Train drivers at 16 rail companies to stage fresh strikes over bank holiday week

 “That’s why Mark Harper, the Transport Secretary, is being disingenuous when he says that offer should have been put to members.
 Drivers would not vote to strike if they thought an offer was acceptable.”

-Mr Whelan said the year-old offer of a 4% pay rise followed by a second 4% increase was “dead in the water”.
+Mr Whelan said the year-old offer of a 4% pay rise followed by a second 4% increase is “dead in the water”.

+A spokesman for the Rail Delivery Group said: “This wholly unnecessary strike action called by the Aslef leadership will sadly disrupt customers and businesses once again, while further damaging the railway at a time when taxpayers are continuing to contribute an extra £54 million a week just to keep services running.

+“We continue to seek a fair agreement with the Aslef leadership which both rewards our people, gives our customers more reliable services and makes sure the railway isn’t taking more than its fair share from taxpayers.”